Ekwow Spio-Garbrah: CEO Christian Action Faith Ministries

 In 2011, Spio-Garbrah was appointed chief executive officer of the Christian Action Faith Ministries International.
 This is a global charismatic movement with millions of members across the world.
 This appointment made Spio-Garbrah the first person to occupy the position of CEO of a Christian denomination in Ghana.
 The Church's founder, Nicholas Duncan-Williams is married to the famed US trade expert Rosa Whitaker of the Whitaker Group, once US Under Secretary to Africa.

 President Dominion University College

 Between 2012 and 2014, Spio-Garbrah was appointed the President of the Dominion University College, Accra, Ghana which is a private Christian University founded by Nicholas Duncan-Williams.
 He was responsible for all aspects of strategic planning for the academic programmes, financial and accounting policies, and human resources and administrative systems for the operations of the private Christian University.

 Presidential bid

 In December 2006, Spio-Garbrah contested the leadership of Ghana's main opposition party, the National Democratic Congress (NDC).
 Managing 8.7% of the vote, he came second to John Atta Mills, who subsequently won Ghana's 2008 presidential election.
-He remains a leading member of Ghana's current largest opposition party, the National Democratic Congress NDC.
+He remains a leading member of Ghana's current ruling party, the National Democratic Congress NDC.
 On 15 January 2010, Spio-Garbrah was elected a vice chairman of the NDC.
 He was named Director of the Communications of the party from 2001 to 2003.